GEM-benchmark/NL-Augmenter/transformations/lost_in_translation/README.md

 Example:
 ```
-Input: "Sentences with gapping, such as Paul likes coffee and Mary tea, lack an overt predicate to indicate the relation between two or more arguments."
+Input: "Sentences with gapping, such as Paul likes coffee and Mary tea,
+lack an overt predicate to indicate the relation between two or more
+arguments."

 Layers (5): en -> es -> de -> zh -> fr -> ru -> en

-Output: "Because Paul loves coffee and tea, there is a gap in the verdict, and there is no clear prerequisite for the relationship between two or more arguments."
+Output: "Because Paul loves coffee and tea, there is a gap in the verdict,
+and there is no clear prerequisite for the relationship between two or
+more arguments."
 ```

 Author name: M. Yee
-Author email: yeem@csail.mit.edu

 ## What type of a transformation is this?
 For few encode-decode layers, LiT functions similarly to BackTranslation, in that its output is analgous to a light paraphraser.
 However, complexity and information loss increase with addition of subsequent layers, allowing users to specify the degree to which the input should be corrupted via the `layers` argument.
 LiT is remiscent of the game of "telephone in some ways.